WhitePrime/YouTube-Downloader/readme.md

-# Welcome to the YouTube Downloader wiki!
+# Welcome to the YouTube Downloader readme!

 ### Here are the few things to get you started on using the YouTube Downloader.